cbaerike/MySQL-Backup-Manager/README.md

 ### Contributing ###

-> Since this software is open source, you're free to grab the source and make your own modifications, but this projects is licensed under [Creative Commons 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/) license, so please respect this.
+> Since this software is open source, you're free to grab the source and make your own modifications.
+This project is licensed under [Creative Commons 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/) license.

 This project is currently maintained with Visual Studio 2013 Community Edition with the Visual Studio Installer Projects plugin: https://visualstudiogallery.msdn.microsoft.com/9abe329c-9bba-44a1-be59-0fbf6151054d

-You can always make your own modifications if needed to, since the software is open source, but I'll recommend that you share your modifications with us here at GitHub, so we can get your modification as part of the main application.
-If you have ideas to new features or have experienced some bugs, please create an [issue](https://github.com/cbaerike/MySQL-Backup-Manager/issues) about it, and I will take a look at it.
+You can always make your own modifications if needed, but I'll recommend that you share your modifications with us here at GitHub, so we can get your modification as part of the main application.
+If you have ideas to new features or have experienced any issues, please open a [ticket](https://github.com/cbaerike/MySQL-Backup-Manager/issues), and I'll have a look.

 &copy; 2015 [Cadence IT Solutions Inc.](http://www.cadenceitsolutions.ca)